INL/BlackLab/doc/technical/design/plan-relations.md

 ### Combining relation matches

-We can use `rmatch` to match and combine relations in various ways:
+We can use `rmatch` to match relations in various ways:

-    rmatch(rel1, rel2, matchtype, action)
+    rmatch(rel1, rel2, matchtype)

 Example:

     rmatch(
       rel([pos='VERB'], 'nsubj'),
       rel([pos='VERB'], 'obj'),
-      source,
-      combine
+      source
     )

-The above will find spans containing a verb with its subject and object.
+This will find spans containing a verb with its subject and object.
+It will return a larger span that includes the spans from both relations, with the source and target of the first relation (i.e. the verb and subject).

 The third parameter, `matchtype`, specifies which ends to match:
-- `source` checks if `rel1` and `rel2` have the same source
+- `source` or `s` matches the sources of `rel1` and `rel2`
-- `target` checks for same target
+- `target` or `t` matches the targets
-- `target_source` checks if the first's target equals the second's source
+- `target_source` or `ts` matches the first's target to the second's source
-- `source_target` checks if the first's source equals the second's target
+- `source_target` or `st` matches the first's source to the second's target

-The fourth parameter, `action`, indicates what to do when a match is found:
-- `combine` create a span that includes both relations fully
-- `first` keep only the first relation
-- `second` keep only the second relation

-> **NOTE:** `combine` will retain the matched source or target from the first relation.
-For example, if we used `source_target` as our `matchtype`, `combine` would result in a span that has only a source (from the first relation) and no target.
->
-> Trying to use the target on such a "half-relation" would result in an error.

-Capture groups could be used to identify specific parts of the match, just like with regular CQL queries.
-See below.

 Some examples follow.